backslash-f/simage/README.md

 #### Output
 <img src="https://github.com/backslash-f/simage/blob/master/Resources/result_image.jpg">

-(Notice that the orientation is normalized to "`.up`" in this example.)
+(Notice that in this example the orientation is normalized to "`.up`".)

 ### Optional Settings
 To overwrite the default settings, it's possible to pass a custom `SImageSettings` instance as argument to the combine function: